mhyllander/rpi_panasonic_inverter_rc/docs/Analysis.md

 The unsigned integers are in a format known as [LIRC Mode2](https://www.kernel.org/doc/html/v6.1/userspace-api/media/rc/lirc-dev-intro.html#lirc-modes).
 These represent the pulses and spaces detected by the IR receiver.
 Each integer is the duration of either a pulse or a space.
 The duration is never exact, so the data needs to be "cleaned" (rounded to the expected values).
 The cleaned-up LIRC Mode2 integers can then be interpreted as bits.
 It's actually the spaces that represent the bits, using two different durations, while pulses are all the same duration.

-According to the previous Panasonic Inverter remote control IR protocol analysis linked to above, the data sent by the remote control consists of two frames.
+According to the [previous analysis](#previous_analysis) of the Panasonic Inverter remote control IR protocol, the data sent by the remote control consists of two frames.
 The first frame is constant, while the second contains the configuration.
-In these previous analysis, the authors have chosen to append each bit to the previous bits, and view them as bytes.
-This leads to some problems later when interpreting the bits, because configuration fields are not multiples of 8 bits, instead they can be e.g. 5 or 11 bits.
-They are also not aligned to byte boundaries.
-In addition, the bits are sent in LitleEndian (the first received bit is the least significant), which means the bit order would also need to be reversed to get the correct values.
+In these previous analysis, the authors have chosen to view the bits as a series of bytes.
+This leads to some problems later when interpreting the bits, because

+* fields are not multiples of 8 bits, instead they can be e.g. 5 or 11 bits
+* fields are not always aligned to byte boundaries
+* bits are sent in LitleEndian (the first received bit is the least significant), which means the bit order would also need to be reversed to get the correct values.

-I have chosen regard the received bits in each frame as a stream of bits, with the least significant bit received first and the most significant bit received last.
+I have chosen to regard the received bits in each frame as a stream of bits.
+The first received bit is the least significant and the last received bit is the most significant.
 Each frame is stored in a BigInt.
 The first received bit is saved at index 0 in the BigInt, the second at index 1 in the BigInt, and so on.
 This reverses the bit order, so that we end up with bits saved in normal BigEndian representation.
-To get the value of a field, we can specify the field's first bit (the index of the least significant bit) and number of bits (to the left of the first bit), and extract those bits with simple bit operations on the BigInt.
+To get the value of a field, we can specify the field's first bit (the index of the least significant bit) and the number of bits (to the left of the first bit), and extract those bits with simple bit operations on the BigInt.

 ### Message structure